Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: A stamp.

-A quick brain teaser for work that promotes lateral thinking.
-Ideal for breaking tension in high-pressure meetings.
+A quick brain teaser for work that encourages lateral thinking.
+It works well to ease tension during intense meetings.

 5. The Unseen Product (Process Analysis)